IAmAnthem/CanineCalculations/ReadMe.md

 * Futureproofing for some other need

 Update-LowPet and Update-HighPet seem to be working correctly now.
+* Add an evaluation of TOTAL
+* What do we care about here?
+  * known vs unknown OVERALL can really help
+  * Complicated logic to use an overall SIMILAR to resolve unknowns
+  * Take a stab and see how useful OVERALL is as you cycle

 Report-Status checks count of solutions and returns a boolean $solved
 * Loops through traits and compare low/high hashtables
+* Present the option to [C]ontinue [R]eport [E]xit

 Run-Comparisons function?
 ```
 while $solved = $false
  do the things
 ```